 There are plenty of crummy old apartment blocks in Taiwan, many of them abandoned and left to the elements.
-I seldom take more than a cursory look any more since they’re so easy to find—just ride or walk around and look for open or broken windows.
-Most of the time there isn’t much to look at inside and anything valuable or interesting has almost always been removed.
-Even so, I stopped for a moment to investigate this particular building in Su’ao 蘇澳, a township in Yilan 宜蘭, and was mildly surprised with what I found.
+I seldom take more than a cursory look any more since they’re so easy to find—just ride or walk around and look for broken windows and grime.
+Most of the time there isn’t much to see inside—and anything valuable or interesting has almost always been removed.
+Even so, I stopped for a moment to investigate this particular building in Su’ao, a township in Yilan, and made an intriguing discovery.

 Today I would like to take you inside an abandoned sānhéyuàn (三合院), a traditional Taiwanese courtyard home.
 This particular home is in Dacun, a rural township in Changhua, but it is not unique.
 The Taiwanese countryside is littered with tens of thousands of these old homes, many of which have fallen into disrepair and abandonment over the years.
 I have given this place a name but it is merely a description of convenience.
 Chances are it has no formal name.